Bayesian Mixtures Models with Repulsive and Attractive Atoms: Bayesian analysis of normalized random measures

-for any bounded non-negative function $f: \X \rightarrow \R_+$ of bounded support.
-We now introduce useful notation and an additional variable $U_n$ which helps us to describe Bayesian inference for model \eqref{eq:model}.
+for any bounded non-negative function $f: \X \rightarrow \R_+$.
+We now introduce useful notation and an additional variable $U_n$, which helps us to describe Bayesian inference for model \eqref{eq:model}.
 The joint distribution of $(\bm Y, \mutilde)$ is given by